You are here

 Visit the Help Section to find out how to get help for yourself or a friend.

-OCD can be treated with specific types of therapy, like Cognitive Behavioural Therapy (where you learn coping strategies and ways to deal with troubling thoughts, feelings and behaviours) and support groups (where you can connect with others going through similar situations and support one another).
+OCD can be treated with specific types of therapy, like cognitive behavioural therapy (CBT is a form of talk therapy that helps you understand and cope with harmful thoughts, feelings and behaviours as they happen) and support groups (where you can connect with others going through similar situations and support one another).

-Counselling to learn coping skills and relaxation techniques and ways to disrupt compulsive behaviours may also help a person deal with OCD.
+Counselling to learn coping skills, relaxation techniques and ways to disrupt compulsive behaviours may also help a person deal with OCD.

 Family members of someone who has OCD may participate in therapy, support groups or benefit from learning about it and ways to support their loved one at home.